You Need A Second Passport Right Now More Than Ever Before In History

 COVID-19 has changed that.
 So many people have found themselves trapped in their home countries, unable to travel beyond those borders.

 Yes, we do.
-We’re residents of Panama and hold both U.S. and Irish passports, meaning we could currently be hunkered down and sheltering in place in the United States, Panama, Ireland, or any EU-member country.
+We’re residents of Panama and hold both U.S. and Irish passports, meaning we could have gone to the United States, Panama, or Ireland if we could have found a flight (and, with a little work, we could have).

-We’ve chosen to ride out this storm in Paris because, even under quarantine, Paris has been a pretty nice place to be.
-For us, life in Paris under lockdown is better than life in the United States or Panama.
 Life in Paris is figured out for us.
-We have friends, resources, and infrastructure on the ground that have made it possible for us to live comfortably and productively throughout our “confinement.”
+We have friends, resources, and infrastructure on the ground that made it possible for us to live comfortably and productively throughout our “confinement.”

 We could have gone to Ireland, but we don’t have a house there anymore either.